ipwill/nodejs-auth-starter/README.md

    ```

 3. **Rename `.env-example` file to `.env` and fill-in blank values:**
-   (Or create a new file named `.env` in project root with the below contents)
+   (or create a new file named `.env` in project root with the below contents)

    Values can be generated using the terminal commands below.
 Values are needed for `JWT_SECRET`, `ENCRYPTION_KEY`, `ENCRYPTION_IV`, and `CSRF_SECRET`)
    ```bash